-Shoes: green alternatives to artificial leather
+shoes green alternatives to synthetic leather

 A health and environmental disaster, faux leather nowadays has to compete with innovative synthetic fibres that are non-toxic and environmentally friendly.
 An unprecedented godsend for the shoe market, which is in the midst of a full-scale vegan revolution.
 Here’s why.